Biological Psychiatry

 In clinical contexts, biological psychiatry can help mental health professionals accurately measure the efficacy of various treatment modalities.
 Although advances in the medical aspects of biological psychiatry may support medical treatments, non-biological treatments can also have a vital place in supporting those with a mental illness.
 A skilled psychiatrist can create a treatment plan that combines biological and psychological interventions to improve outcomes dramatically.

-Learning from biological psychiatry research
+Learning from biological psychiatry research and the Society of Biological Psychiatry

 In recent decades, details from an increasingly large number of studies have helped researchers better understand the biological bases for the treatment, causes, and symptoms of mental disorders.
 For example, biological psychiatry research from the past few years has provided insights into how mindfulness meditation works to reduce symptoms of certain mental disorders.
-Researchers in a study published in Biological Psychiatry—one of the most highly cited journals, according to details published by Clarivate Analytics—found that increases in awareness and decreases in rumination produced by mindfulness training were associated with decreased salience network connectivity
+Researchers in a study published in Biological Psychiatry—one of the most highly cited journals, according to details published by Clarivate Analytics—found that increases in awareness and decreases in rumination produced by mindfulness training were associated with decreased salience network connectivity.

-Biological Psychiatry is a rapid-publication journal that, along with its companion titles, provides a valid account of the work currently being done to advance this area of study.
 On its website, the journal’s publisher, the Society of Biological Psychiatry, reiterates the importance of the field by stating, “The Society's purpose is to promote excellence in scientific research and education in fields that investigate the nature, causes, mechanisms and treatments of disorders of thought, emotion, and behavior”.
+Both companion titles of Biological Psychiatry—Cognitive Neuroscience and Neuroimaging and Global Open Science—are open access journals.

 If you’d like to learn more about recent biological psychiatry studies, consider browsing through Google Scholar or a similar research specialist.
 Try to ensure the studies you’re reading are published in reputable, peer-reviewed journals, such as the International Journal of Alzheimer’s Disease, the American Journal of Psychiatry, or the above-mentioned Biological Psychiatry.